-Off Range: You will need to talk with us, loosely plan on Alamogordo for now.
-Guides will reach out 24-48 hours before the start of hunt to confirm meeting time and place.
-I would recommend El Paso, TX for flights on most hunts, but ABQ will also work you'll just have to drive more.
+Off Range: You will need to talk with us; plan for Alamogordo for now.
+I will help you lock in a location, and guides will reach out 24-48 hours before the start of the hunt to confirm the meeting time and place.
+I would recommend El Paso, TX, for flights on most hunts, but ABQ will also work; you'll just have to drive more.

-Not Included in Package Price: Travel to and from your home to local hotel meeting location.
+Not Included in Package Price: Travel to and from your home to the local hotel meeting location.
 Lodging and meals are not included on any Oryx hunts.
-New Mexico license fee, habitat and HMAV stamps and NM sales tax.
-Tips for guide, meat processing, meat storage (area meat lockers charge \$20-30/day for storage) or shipping of cape or meat and taxidermy.
+New Mexico license fee, habitat and HMAV stamps, and NM sales tax.
+Tips for guide, meat processing, meat storage (area meat lockers charge \$20-30/day for storage), or shipping of cape or meat and taxidermy.

-We will help you handle your trophy in the field and can help you get in touch with local meat processors/taxidermy shops as well as transport meat to closest butcher for you.
+We will help you handle your trophy in the field and can help you get in touch with local meat processors/taxidermy shops and transport meat to the closest butcher for you.